moccalotto/kaos/_rulebook/main.md

 **The 1-rule**: A roll of 1 on the d100 is always a success.
 If you roll a 1 in an opposed test, you automatically win it.
+If one of the rolls in a Hard Test is a 1, it is automatically a success.

 **The 95-rule**: No matter how high your skill score is or which circumstantial advantagas you have, any roll of 96-100 is always a failure.